Purine Catabolism and its Uric Acid formation

 The subsequent metabolism of uric acid in organisms.
-In molluscs and in mammals other than primates, uric acid is oxidized by urate oxidase to allantoin and excreted.
+In mollusks and in mammals other than primates, uric acid is oxidized by urate oxidase to allantoin and excreted.
 In bony fishes (teleosts), uric acid degradation proceeds through yet another step wherein allantoin is hydrolyzed to allantoic acid by allantoinase before excretion.
-Cartilaginous fish (sharks and rays) as well as amphibians further degrade allantoic acid via the enzyme, allantoicase, to liberate glyoxylic acid and two equivalents of urea.
+Cartilaginous fish (sharks and rays), as well as amphibians, further degrade allantoic acid via the enzyme, allantoicase, to liberate glyoxylic acid and two equivalents of urea.

 In humans and other primates, the final product of purine catabolism is Uric acid, which is excreted in the Urine.
 The uric acid appears to play a role beyond that of an end product of purine metabolism.